gstrag/faceAnnotate/README.md

-This repository contains a project to automatically extract multiple attributes from face images.
+This repository contains code to automatically extract multiple attributes from face images.

 The attributes are:
 - ethnicity (4 classes)